 Pregnant woman shot in North Baton Rouge gunfire Monday afternoon

-BATON ROUGE - Police are on the scene of a shooting in the Scotlandville area.
+BATON ROUGE - Police responded to a shooting in the Scotlandville area Monday afternoon where a pregnant woman was shot, sources said.

 The shooting happened near the intersection of Merganzer Avenue and Mills Avenue, west of Scenic Highway.
 Police were dispatched just after 5 p.m.
 Monday.

-Sources told WBRZ, a pregnant woman was shot.
-She was injured and was being rushed to the hospital.
+Sources told WBRZ a pregnant woman was shot and rushed to a hospital in serious condition.

+This comes hours after Mayor-President Sharon Weston Broome talked about ways the city has been fighting crime to keep the city safe during a press conference earlier Monday.

+Broome says her approach for the city-parish is to have qualified law enforcement, addressing mental health issues in the city and finding ways to bring the city together - like her Summer of Hope initiative.

 Trending News